akhodakivskiy/VimFx/documentation/config-file.md

 ## bootstrap.js

-This is the actual config file, written in JavaScript.
+This file starts up your add-on.
+Just like [install.rdf], you’ll probably look at this once and not touch it again.

-Here is a boilerplate that you can copy as is:
+Here is a boilerplate that you can copy as is.
+All it does is loading VimFx’s public API, as well as some very commonly used Firefox APIs, and passing those to [vimfx.js].

 ```js
 function startup() {